 For as long as I can remember I’ve wondered about my life.
-I’ve thought about why I felt the way I did, that I felt different from most of the people I knew; how I wanted more of everything than my mother allowed for me.
+I’ve puzzled over why I felt the way I did, that I sensed I was different from most of the people I knew.
+How I wanted more of everything than my mother allowed for me.

 I rarely got the chance to ask my mother about her dreams for herself.
 I knew how deeply she had buried them after my father died leaving her with 4 children and few resources.
 That’s why I felt even more determined to find out what my life was really about.